jo-pol/MAE-gf/Spiders.md

 ### Introduction
 On this page we show (via links) examples of matrices for grounds with spiders.
+Some of the spiders in these examples only have one twist in their legs.
+This will be corrected somewhere in the future.

+### Building Spiders
 Adding legs to a spider is the equivalent of adding a ring to it.
 So, after discovering the matrix for a 4x3 legged spider, a 4x4 or bigger spider is easy.
 ![spider generator](https://github.com/MAETempels/MAE-gf/blob/master/images/gf%20spin%20gen.png)

 For the scheme's we chose to connect the spiders with a diagonal.
 Of course, connecting with a horizontal line will also work.
 For the spiders in a square, the connection between spider and square has to be horizontal.

-Some of the spiders in these examples only have one twist in their legs.
-This will be corrected somewhere in the future.

 ### Traditional spiders
 Nrs.
 F2 and E4 in mrs. Whiting's index are connected spiders, with 4x2 and 4x3 legs.